Abigail Buell (Managing Director)

 Sam Woodhouse (Artistic Director)

-Co-founded San Diego REP with D.W.
-Jacobs in 1976, and has since worked as a director, producer or actor on more than 260 productions.
-As an actor, he has performed on The REP stages in The Seafarer, in the title role of King Lear, Proof, Hamlet, and with the San Diego Symphony Orchestra in the title role of Stravinsky’s L’Histoire du Soldat.
-His recent directorial work with The REP includes: Violet, Oedipus El Rey, HONKY, El Henry (with La Jolla Playhouse) Detroit, Venus in Fur, In the Heights, Federal Jazz Project, Clybourne Park, The Who’s TOMMY, In the Next Room or the vibrator play, Threepenny Opera and Water & Power.
+(he/him) Co-founded San Diego REP with D.W.
+Jacobs in 1976, and has since worked as a director, producer or actor on more than 280 productions.
+As an actor, he has performed on The REP stages in The Seafarer, in the title role of King Lear, Proof, Hamletand with the San Diego Symphony Orchestra in the title role of Stravinsky’s L’Histoire du Soldat.
+His recent directorial work with The REP includes: Fun Home, Beachtown, Hand to God, EVITA, Manifest Destinitis, The Oldest Boy, Violet, Oedipus El Rey, HONKY, El Henry (with La Jolla Playhouse) Venus in Fur, In the Heights, Federal Jazz Project and In the Next Room or the vibrator play.
 In 2011 he directed American Night: The Ballad of Juan José for the Denver Center Theatre Company.
 In 2003, he was awarded the Patté Shiley Award for Lifetime Achievement by KPBS and the prestigious Alonzo Award by the Downtown San Diego Partnership.
-In 2006, he and Jacobs were honored with the Craig Noel Award by the San Diego Theatre Critics Circle for 30 years of artistic dedication to downtown and diversity.
+In, 2006, he and Jacobs were honored with the Craig Noel Award by the San Diego Theatre Critics Circle for 30 years of artistic dedication to downtown and diversity.